bosskitti7983/turtlebot_ai_camp_CAD/README.md

 # bosskitti7983
-this repository for upload 3d CAD files of turtlebot team on ai_camp work.
+*this repository for upload 3d CAD files of turtlebot team on ai_camp work.*

-~~github can open STL files.~~
+## github can open STL files by open file directly.